Tonya R. Gaylord

 Independent Contractor to the The Bureau of National Affairs, Inc. - 1996 to 1997.
 The Bureau of National Affairs, Inc. is a private publisher of specialty legal publications in the areas of business, environment, health care, labor, and tax.
 Those publications are tagged in SGML for delivery in CD-ROM, online and print forms.

 Various Positions in the Legal Profession, including Associate, Mott & Associates, Inc. - 1987 to 1996.
-The positions involved increasing responsibility and specialization in the environmental law field, including attending congressional hearings and monitoring environmental treaties, federal and state legislation, and agency rulemaking activities.
+The positions involved increasing responsibility and specialization in the environmental law field, including litigating environmental claims, attending congressional hearings, and monitoring environmental treaties, federal and state legislation, and agency rulemaking activities.

 Staff Assistant, U.S. Senator John C. Danforth - 1985 to 1987.
 A senior Senator from Missouri, Senator Danforth was actively involved in congressional legislation pertaining to the foreign trade, agriculture, commerce, and transportation.